TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Get-B1ContentCategory.md

 # Get-B1ContentCategory

 ## SYNOPSIS
-Retrieves a list of content categories from BloxOne Threat Defense
+Retrieves a list of content categories from Infoblox Threat Defense

 ## SYNTAX